 - Physical therapists

 Engaging with a medical professional or hospital to undertake a procedure or provide care during a medical process such as pregnancy and birth constitutes a duty of care.
-So if you visit a Doctor and they propose a course of treatment which you accept then they have a duty of care towards you.
-This will be noted in your medical records and can be used as evidence.
+For example, if you visit a Doctor and they propose a course of treatment that you accept, then they have a duty of care towards you.
+This should be noted in your medical records and can be used as evidence.